 Students may participate in a state-approved Work Experience Education program (WEE) where students gain skills and knowledge in job-related topics while being employed.
 Students have a variety of elective courses they may take that are focused on career preparation and interests they have expressed.
 We have developed informal relationships with various community colleges and work programs based on student populations' particular interests and needs.
-Students take CTE pathways courses through Edgenuity.
-We have begun to identify our pathways for CTE and working towards implementing the first full pathway.
-We have also partnered with our sister school, JCS-Manzanita, to participate in an online dual enrollment program with Grossmont Community College to allow students to receive college course credit.
+In 2020-2021 Cedar Cove determined through the LCAP that our school's focus for college/career readiness would be college course credit as our families indicated this was their preference, and we do not have enough high school students to support a CTE program.